ajaykumar703/Task-Manager/README.md

 3. **Updating a Task:** Tap on a task in the list to edit its details.
 4. **Deleting a Task:** Swipe left or right on a task to delete it.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature/your-feature-name`
-3. Make your changes and commit them: `git commit -m "Add your feature"`
-4. Push your changes to your branch: `git push origin feature/your-feature-name`
-5. Create a pull request.

-.

 ## Acknowledgments